 1. Secure your home router

 Let’s start with a simple step for how to make your home network more secure.
-Not many people change the default password on their home routers, making it an easy target for cybercriminals.
+Not many people change the default password on their home routers, making them an easy target for cybercriminals.
 Changing your router's password to something unique is a simple step you can take to protect your home network from malicious actors who want access to your devices.

 While this is a good first step, there are additional measures you can take.
-For example, you should ensure firmware updates are installed as soon as possible so known vulnerabilities aren't exploitable.
+For example, you should ensure firmware updates are installed as soon as possible, so known vulnerabilities aren't exploitable.

 2. Separate work and personal devices